salvipeter/least/README.md

 - `fit(xy, z, d)` is the same, but the points are now separated to the 2D domain and scalar value part.
 - `eval(xy)` evaluates the fitted polynomial at the given doman point.
 - `evalBasis(xy)` evaluates the basis functions at the given domain point.
-- `setTolerance(tol)` sets the tolerance s.t. a homogeneous polynomial with a  norm larger than `tol` can be pivoted in the elimination phase (default: `1e-12`)
+- `setTolerance(tol)` sets the tolerance s.t. a homogeneous polynomial with a norm larger than `tol` can be pivoted in the elimination phase (default: `1e-12`).
+- `partialX()` and `partialY()` return a `Least` object representing the partial derivatives.
+- `polynomial()` returns a double array `c`, where `c[i][j]` is the coefficient of `x^i * y^j`

-The test program reads an OBJ file containing vertices, fits a polynomial on them, and outputs the surface over the axis-aligned bounding rectangle of the data points into `/tmp/test.obj`.
+The test program reads an OBJ file containing vertices, fits a polynomial on them, and outputs the surface over the axis-aligned bounding rectangle of the data points into `/tmp/test.vtk`, along with normal vectors and mean/Gaussian curvatures.
+Another file containing the same surface is written to `/tmp/test.obj`, evaluated by the polynomial representation.

 ## From the original README